saiushiv/geofetch/README.md

 ```

 ## How to run the CLI tool
-Provides instructions on how to run the CLI tool.

 In the geofetch directory (same one where you found this file after cloning the git repo), execute: